NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Celeriac.

-Celeriac (Apium graveolens, Rapaceum Group) is the turnip-like root plant closely related to and has similar growth habit and general appearance of celery.
-Its tuber features a thick gray-brown outer coat but white, aromatic flesh inside.
-The root celeriac, used as a vegetable, is quite popular in the United Kingdom.
+Celeriac (Apium graveolens, Rapaceum Group) is a turnip-like root plant closely related to celery, sharing a similar growth habit and general appearance.
+Its tuber boasts a thick gray-brown outer coat but harbors white, aromatic flesh inside.
+This root celeriac, used as a vegetable, is quite popular in the United Kingdom.

-Celery seeds are usually employed either as whole seeds or powdered (ground), and mixed with salt to prepare "celery salt."
+Celery seeds are typically used either whole or ground, often mixed with salt to create "celery salt."

 Preparation and serving methods